 You won’t want to miss these vegetarian stuffed portobello mushrooms, overflowing with a creamy blend of three cheeses and crowned with crisp savory breadcrumbs.

 Looking for a wonderful meatless main dish?
 Look no further.
 Mushrooms feel meaty so they satisfy the carnivores in your family — just hand them a steak knife and watch them dig in.
-Actually, I do have a couple of recipes for meat-stuffed mushrooms.
-Try Coq Au Vin Stuffed Mushrooms or Chicken Parmesan Stuffed Portobello Mushrooms.
+I have a feeling that no one will be complaining.

 But today, we have vegetarian stuffed portobellos and boy, are they good!
-Melty, creamy cheese, with little zippy bites of sun-dried tomatoes mixed in, and crisp buttery garlicky bread crumbs, oh, yes, I’ll take these any day.
+Melty, creamy cheese, with zippy little bites of sun-dried tomatoes mixed in, topped with crisp buttery garlicky bread crumbs — oh, yes, I’ll take these any day.
 You’re gonna love them!

 About this mushroom recipe